whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 The replication study data and code will be made available in a GitHub repository to the greatest extent that licensing and file sizes permit.
 The repository will be made public at [github.com/HEGSRR/RPr-Chakraborty2021](https://github.com/HEGSRR/RPr-Chakraborty2021).
-To the greatest extent possible, the reproduction will be implemented with (3.7.6) Jupyter Notebooks for implementation on the [CyberGISX platform](https://cybergisxhub.cigi.illinois.edu/) with Python (3.7.6) Jupyter Notebooks.
+To the greatest extent possible, the reproduction will be implemented with R markdown using packages geepack for the generalized estimating equation and SpatialEpi for the spatial scan statistics.

 Chakraborty, J. 2021.
 Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S. *Disability and Health Journal* **14**:1-5.
 DOI:[10.1016/j.dhjo.2020.101007](https://doi.org/10.1016/j.dhjo.2020.101007)